xvik/dropwizard-guicey-ext/guicey-jdbi/README.md

 **DEPRECATED**: because jdbi2 dropwizard module is deprecated and moved [outside of core modules](https://github.com/dropwizard/dropwizard-jdbi).
 Migrate [to jdbi3](#migration-to-jdbi3)

+**IMPORTANT** new jdbi2 module is not released yet and that's why guicey-jdbi rely on the latest RC version `io.dropwizard:dropwizard-jdbi:2.0.0-rc9`.
+Normally, it should be `io.dropwizard.modules:dropwizard-jdbi:2.0.0-0`.
+Anyway, internally nothing should be changed (because of module deprecation).

 Integrates [JDBI](http://jdbi.org/) with guice.
 Based on [dropwizard-jdbi](http://www.dropwizard.io/1.1.0/docs/manual/jdbi.html) integration.

 Features: